 Reporting to the EPA will continue until the IPC License is surrendered.
-The bog will be included in the full licence surrender process as per the Guidance to Licensees on Surrender, Cessation and Closure of Licensed Sites EPA, 2012, when:
+The bog will be included in the full licence surrender process as per the Guidance to Licensees on Surrender, Cessation and Closure of Licensed Sites (EPA, 2012) when:

-- The planned rehabilitation has been completed. - The water quality monitoring demonstrates that water quality of discharge is stabilising or improving. - The site has been environmentally stabilised.
+- The planned rehabilitation has been completed; - Water quality monitoring demonstrates that water quality of discharge is stabilising or improving; and - The site has been environmentally stabilised.